samhui96/COPIKANA/README.md

 # COPIKANA
 [中文版本請至README_zh-Hant.md](https://github.com/samhui96/COPIKANA/edit/main/README_zh-Hant.md)

 COPIKANA is a word converter based on [pykakasi](https://github.com/miurahr/pykakasi) for Japanese leaners, especially for those who are struggling with the pronunciation of kanji.
 It is a lightweight and offline app that minimise potential distractions.

 Select the word you want to convert and then `right-click & copy` or simply press `Ctrl+C`, the most common pronunciation will be shown in the app. **Double click on the kanji to select** is recommended to include the suffix that is critical to decide the pronunciation.
+The converted result is the most common pronunciation in Japanese as there are too many possibilities for an offline app to decide.

 If you you are happy to use, why not consider adding [the final touch](https://ko-fi.com/s/b8e4f06daa)?